ionos-cloud/ionosctl/docs/README.md

 For deletion/removal commands, you will need to provide a confirmation to perform the action.
 To force the command to execute without a confirmation, you can use `--force` or `-f` option.

+* Use the `--all` option

+For deletion/removal commands, you can use the `--all` flag to delete all the resources.
+The command iterates through all the resources and deletes them.
+If an error happens, it will be displayed after the entire iteration is done.

 * Use the `--cols` option

 To obtain only a specific field/column, or a collection of columns on output, you can use the `--cols` option with the list of desired fields.